Kornil/simple-react-app/README.md

 ## Eslint

 This project uses AirBnB Javascript specs so you can write error-free react and javasctipt code, if you use Visual Studio Code, you can install eslint from the extension tab to activate this function, other editors just google _name of the editor + eslint_ you will find how to enable it for your editor.

+## How to contribute

+I wrote a [small guide](https://medium.com/@francesco.agnoletto/how-to-not-f-up-your-local-files-with-git-part-1-e0756c88fd3c) on how to contribute and the common etiquette to follow.